bingola/SmartShape/README.md

-# SmartShape\n
+# SmartShape
-Static Shaping Framework For Opinion Dynamics \n Please add CVX and matlabnet in proper places and addpath in the codes
+Static Shaping Framework For Opinion Dynamics

+Please add CVX and matlabnet in proper places and addpath in the codes